 There is a great variety of places and dishes here, so you will definitely find something to your liking if you visit Belgrade in one afternoon.

 So this is what you can do in Belgrade in one afternoon, in my opinion.
 It isn’t much, I know.
 Then again, the time interval is kind of short, too.

 But there’s just so much to see, you should definitely go for a longer visit.
 I know I will!

 Luck seemed to have left me for good during my last days of traveling through the Balkans.
 I mean, sure, my one afternoon in Belgrade was great!
 Little did I know that while I was having a great time in the city someone was rummaging through my luggage!

 I took Air Serbia for both flight segments and checked in my backpack to be able to travel easily to Belgrade and back.
 When I arrived in Bucharest and got my luggage, I discovered my backpack’s top torn, then tied to look normal, and some items went missing.

 At Otopeni, I could only get remote contact information.
-So I wrote to them, got a very late corporate reply, but nothing got solved.
+So I wrote to them and got a very late corporate reply, but nothing got solved.

 The end of my Balkan road trip

-Despite the sad ending, this was the trip of a lifetime!
+Despite the sad ending, I loved discovering Belgrade in one afternoon and this was the trip of a lifetime!
 I mean, I already want to do it again and I keep telling everyone to come (or go) visit the Balkans.
 They have a lot to offer: friendly locals, beautiful scenery, a great variety of stuff to eat, great places to go hiking in nature, plus a lot of hidden gems surprising you at almost every stop you make along the way.
 Not to mention you’ll find stuff to fit any budget!

 So come on, what are you waiting for?
-Plan your trip in the Balkans!
+Hurry up and plan your trip to the Balkans!